 Under normal circumstances, interested countries are given a long period to consider bids, especially since the men’s tournament was expanded to 48 teams from 32 following the last World Cup in Qatar.

 However, Saudi Arabia quickly declared its intentions to host the tournament.

 “The 2034 FIFA World Cup is our invitation to the world to witness Saudi Arabia’s development, experience its culture, and become part of its history,” Saudi Arabian Football Federation (SAFF) President Yasser Al Misehal said.

 “We are extremely committed to presenting the most competitive bid possible that will also help unite the world through football,” the Saudi president added.

-Due to FIFA rules, only Asia or Oceania could bid for the 2034 World Cup – opening the path to Saudi Arabia and Australia, which has also voiced interest.
+Due to FIFA rules, only Asia or Oceania could bid for the 2034 World Cup.

 2022 host Qatar has also welcomed Saudi Arabia’s desire to bid to host the 2034 FIFA World Cup.

 “The Ministry of Foreign Affairs expresses the hope of the State of Qatar that the Saudi endeavours will culminate with winning the right to host this major international football event,” a Qatari foreign ministry statement read earlier this month.